-Several webmasters that I have talked to in the last year expressed their concern about Google’s website traffic analyzer Google Analytics.
 Once of the complaints was that the Analytics script would slow down the loading of the website.
 Some even moved to other web tracking scripts to make their websites load faster.

-Everton over at Connected Internet has now spotted an alternative code to the standard code that has to be added to the website.
-The alternative is also provided by Google and currently a beta.
-The main change to the generic code is that it uses asynchronous tracking which basically optimized the way the web browser loads the Google Analytics code.
+The alternative is also provided by Google and currently labeled as beta.
+The main change to the standard code is that it uses asynchronous tracking which optimizes the way the web browser loads the Google Analytics code embedded on websites.

-Another difference is that the asynchronous code has to be placecd at the end of the HTML head tag opposed to the standard code which is placed at the end of the body tag.
+Another difference is that the asynchronous code has to be placed at the end of the HTML head tag opposed to the standard code which is placed at the end of the body tag.

 The new Google Analytics tracking snippet offers the following benefits: